amitsaha/echorand.me/content/about.md

 # About me

 Hello, My name is Amit Saha.
-See my [LinkedIn](https://au.linkedin.com/in/echorand) profile for my professional experiences.
+See my [LinkedIn](https://www.linkedin.com/in/amitsaha0) profile for my experiences.

 You may be interested in learning more about [articles, books and other training materials](../writings-trainings/) I have authored.
 I also share things I learn via [presenting](../talks/) at various conferences and meetup groups.